1984 Indianapolis 500

 The 68th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday May 27, 1984.
 Rick Mears, who previously won in 1979, won his second (of four) Indy 500 victories driving for Penske.
-Contenders Tom Sneva and Mario Andretti dropped out of the race in the second half, leaving Mears alone two laps ahead of the field, and he cruised to the victory.
+Contenders Tom Sneva and Mario Andretti dropped out of the race in the second half.
+Sneva broke a CV joint, and Andretti tangled with another car during a pit stop, damaging his nosecone.
+That left Mears alone two laps ahead of the field, and he cruised to the victory.
 Mears set a new speed record for 500 miles (163.612 mph), breaking Mark Donohue's 1972 record.
 It is also tied for the largest margin of victory (two laps) since the "pack-up" rule was adopted in 1979.
-Three months after the race, however, Mears would suffer severe leg injuries in a practice crash at Sanair.
+Three months after the race, Mears would suffer severe leg injuries in a practice crash at Sanair.

 Three rookies finished in the top five: Roberto Guerrero (2nd), Al Holbert (4th), and Michael Andretti (5th).
 Guerrero and Andretti shared the rookie of the year award.
 The race is well-remembered for the terrible crash of sportswriter-turned-racer Pat Bedard, who tumbled through the infield in turn 4 on lap 58.
 Another rookie, two-time World Champion and future two-time Indy winner Emerson Fittipaldi made a quiet debut.

 The race was sanctioned by USAC, and was included as part of the 1984 CART PPG Indy Car World Series.
 The 1984 race has the distinction of having the record for most entries (117), and the most cars to actually be seen in the garage (87).
 Defending race winner Tom Sneva, who broke the 200 mph barrier during time trials in 1977, headlined qualifying on pole day.
 Sneva made history once again, as he became the first driver to break the 210 mph barrier, en route to his third pole position.
 This Indy 500 was the last for 33 years that an active Formula One driver (in this case Teo Fabi), qualified for the field.
 Two-time World Champion Fernando Alonso would be the next, making his "500" debut in 2017.